 If the turn signal indicator lights (green lights) on the instrument panel flash faster than normal, a front or rear turn signal bulb is burned out.
+See "Replacing light bulbs" on page 244 in Section 7-3.

 Emergency flashers

 To turn on the emergency flashers, push the switch.